mvisonneau/gitlab-ci-pipelines-exporter/docs/configuration_syntax.md

         # Filter out by name environments to include
         # (optional, default: ".*")
-        name_regexp: ".*"
+        regexp: ".*"

       refs:
+        branches:
+          # Monitor pipelines related to project branches
+          enabled: true

-        # Filter refs (branches/tags only) to include
+          # Filter for branches to include
-        # (optional, default: "^main|master$" -- main or master branch)
+          # (optional, default: "^main|master$" -- main/master branches)
           regexp: "^main|master$"

+          # Only keep most 'n' recently updated branches
+          # (optional, default: 0 -- disabled/keep every branch matching the regexp)"
+          most_recent: 0

-        # If the age of the most recent commit for the ref is greater than
+          # If the age of the most recently updated pipeline for the branch is greater than
-        # this value, the ref won't get exported (optional, default: 0 (disabled))
+          # this value, the pipeline metrics won't get exported (optional, default: 0 (disabled))
-        # nb: when used in conjuction of pull.from.(pipelines|merge_requests).enabled = true, the creation date
-        # of the pipeline is taken in account, not the age of the commit
           max_age_seconds: 0

-        from:
-          pipelines:
-            # Whether to trigger a discovery of the projects refs
-            # from the most recent project pipelines when the
+          # If set to false, it will continue to export metrics for the branch even
-            # project is configured/discovered (optional, default: false)
+          # if it has been deleted (optional, default: true)
-            # This flag is useful if you want/need to obtain pipelines
-            # metrics of deleted refs
+          exclude_deleted: true

+        tags:
+          # Monitor pipelines related to project tags
           enabled: false

-            # Maximum number of pipelines to analyze per project
-            # to search for refs on init (optional, default: 100, min: 1, max: 100)
-            depth: 100
+          # Filter for tags to include
+          # (optional, default: ".*" -- all tags)
+          regexp: ".*"

+          # Only keep most 'n' recently updated tags
+          # (optional, default: 0 -- disabled/keep every tag matching the regexp)"
+          most_recent: 0

+          # If the age of the most recently updated pipeline for the tag is greater than
+          # this value, the pipeline metrics won't get exported (optional, default: 0 (disabled))
+          max_age_seconds: 0

+          # If set to false, it will continue to export metrics for the tag even
+          # if it has been deleted (optional, default: true)
+          exclude_deleted: true

         merge_requests:
-            # Fetch merge request pipelines refs (optional, default: false)
+          # Monitor pipelines related to project merge requests
           enabled: false

-            # Maximum number for merge requests pipelines to
+          # Only keep most 'n' recently updated merge requests
-            # attempt fetch on each project ref discovery (optional, default: 1)
+          # (optional, default: 0 -- disabled/keep every merge request)
-            depth: 1
+          most_recent: 0

+          # If the age of the most recently updated pipeline for the merge request is greater than
+          # this value, the pipeline metrics won't get exported (optional, default: 0 (disabled))
+          max_age_seconds: 0

       pipeline:
         jobs: